Actarr/Act/readme.md

 A Custom .CSS Discord Theme for [BandagedBD](https://rauenzi.github.io/BetterDiscordApp/) (Bandaged BetterDiscord), a fork of [BetterDiscord](https://github.com/Jiiks/BetterDiscordApp) from Rauenzi, originally created by Jiiks.

 ## Installing
-Theme is currently not publicly available.
+Theme is currently not publicly available (will be available sometime from now to about 2 months).

 ### Requirements
 * [Discord App](https://discordapp.com/download/)